BS 5839: Fire Detection and Fire Alarm Systems for Buildings

 - Grade A – Fire detection system incorporating control and indicating equipment to BS EN 54-2, power supply to BS EN 54-4, and installed to BS 5839 Part 1, with some very minor exceptions.

-As the overwhelming number of residential applications in the UK will fall into Grades D to F, this is the area on which this guide will focus.
+As the overwhelming number of residential applications in the UK will fall into Grades D or F, this is the area on which this guide will focus.

 While it is possible, and acceptable under the Code, to have a mixed-Grade system installed, this is something that should be done based on clear requirements being identified during a risk assessment and in coordination with appropriate Building Regulations and enforcing authorities.
-An example would be a Grade B LD3 system in the communal areas of a HMO supplemented by separate Grade D LD2 systems in each residential unit.
+An example would be a Grade A Category LD2 system in the communal areas of a HMO supplemented by separate Grade D1 Category LD1 systems in each residential unit.

-BS 5839 Part 6 acknowledges the advantages of the single battery-operated smoke alarm.
+BS 5839 Part 6 acknowledges the advantages of the single battery-operated smoke alarm for existing premises, though tamper-proof batteries are preferred.
 They are simple to install and offer protection at very low cost.
-Battery-operated smoke alarms conforming to BS EN 14604:2005, a specification for the manufacturing and performance of smoke alarms, are recommended.
+Battery-operated smoke alarms conforming to BS EN 14604: 2005, a specification for the manufacturing and performance of smoke alarms, are recommended.
 Battery operated smoke alarms are typically suitable for owner-occupied buildings (existing buildings) with up to two storeys.

 Mains Powered Smoke Alarms without Backup Battery – Grade E